Anandham Vilayadum Veedu

-Anandham Vilayadum Veedu is a 2021 Indian Tamil-language action drama film written and directed by Nandha Periyasamy and produced by Sri Vaari Film.
+Anandham Vilayadum Veedu is a 2021 Indian Tamil-language family drama film written and directed by Nandha Periyasamy and produced by Sri Vaari Film.
 The film stars Gautham Karthik, Cheran and Shivathmika Rajasekhar with a supporting cast including Saravanan, Vignesh, Daniel Balaji, Rajendran, and Soundararaja.
 The film was released in theatres on 24 December 2021.

 Plot

 Periya Aambalai (Joe Malloori) is an elderly man who has four children: three sons - Kasi (Saravanan), Pazhanisamy (Vignesh), Dharmaraj (Snehan) - and a daughter with his deceased first wife; and four sons - Muthupandi (Cheran), Azhagar (Nakkalites Chella), Selvam (Soundararaja), and Mahesh - with his second wife.
 Kasi has two children: Sakthivel (Gautham Karthik) and Selvi (Venba).
 Sakthi is in love with his friend Viji (Shivathmika Rajashekar).
 Muthupandi is very affectionate towards his half-brother Kasi and also employs his nephew Sakthi in his lorry business.
 However, Azhagar and Selvam have a grudge against their half brothers.
 Also, Muthupandi’s wife Vairam (Suzane George) hates Muthupandi’s closeness to his half brothers.
 Karuppan (Daniel Balaji) is an evil moneylender who loses his lorry business due to the growth of Muthupandi’s business and waits for an opportunity to destroy Muthupandi and his family.

 When Selvi gets pregnant after marriage, Kasi decides to have the childbirth in their house, but since it is in bad shape, he decides to build a new house.
 Muthupandi offers his land to Kasi, who in return promises to build a house for the entire family of 30 members.
 The construction begins, and Karuppan starts plotting against them and creating rifts between the half-brothers.
 Karuppan sends some of his men as construction workers to instigate misunderstandings among the brothers, but Muthupandi solves them and manages the construction to proceed well.
 However, Azhagar and Selvam join hands with Karuppan and want the house construction to be stopped.
 One day, Muthupandi falls off from the stairs in the construction site and is hospitalized.
 During this time, a fight ensues between the half-brothers, and the construction activity gets stopped as per Karuppan’s plans.
 Muthupandi recovers and is shocked to know that the construction is halted.
 He gets furious and shouts at his wife and brothers.
 Muthupandi also reveals a flashback describing the reason for his closeness with Kasi.